gaellesimo/helloworld19/README.md

 # maven-project

 Simple Maven Project
-This is a GAGA full CI
+This is a GAGA S full CI